Shane Larkin: Sophomore year

-The 2012–13 Miami Hurricanes basketball team was arguably the best team in university history, achieving the school's first ever regular season and tournament Atlantic Coast Conference championship.
+The 2012–13 Miami Hurricanes basketball team was arguably the best in university history, achieving the school's first ever regular season and tournament Atlantic Coast Conference championship.
 Larkin was an important player in the team's success, playing some of his best games in many of the most crucial matchups of the season.
 Against then #1 ranked Duke University, Larkin had 18 points, 10 rebounds, and 5 assists as the Hurricanes blew out Duke by 27 points.
 Against North Carolina on February 9, Larkin shot 5 for 8 beyond the three-point line, had 9 assists, and delivered an alley-oop pass to Kenny Kadji off the backboard which prompted a standing ovation from Miami Heat players Dwyane Wade and LeBron James who were in attendance.
 Larkin led the Hurricanes to the Sweet 16 in the 2013 NCAA tournament.
 He was also selected the ACC Player of the Year by the ACC coaches.
 Virginia Tech's Erick Green was the ACC media's winner.